Vasanthikaruturi/Fake_Review_Analysis/README.md

 # Fake Review Analysis
-A model that recognizes and filter out the fake reviews from the product reviews.
+A web application that recognizes and filter out the fake reviews from the product reviews.